Sparse bounds for pseudo-multipliers associated to Grushin operators, I: Introduction

 \begin{itemize} \item We collect the preliminary results relevant to our work in Section \ref{sec:prelim}.

-\item With assumptions on weighted kernel estimates with respect to the control distance associated to Grushin operators $G_{\varkappa}$, we state and prove the pointwise sparse domination results (Theorems \ref{thm:main-sparse}, \ref{thm:main-sparse-more-derivative} and \ref{thm:domination-maximal-M2}) for a general class of operators in Section \ref{sec:kernel-estimates-and-pointwise-sparse-domination}.
+\item With assumptions on weighted kernel estimates with respect to the control distance associated to Grushin operators $G_{\varkappa}$, we state and prove our pointwise sparse domination results (Theorems \ref{thm:main-sparse}, \ref{thm:main-sparse-more-derivative} and \ref{thm:domination-maximal-M2}) for a general class of operators in Section \ref{sec:kernel-estimates-and-pointwise-sparse-domination}.
 The main idea is to show that the sharp grand maximal truncation operator $\mathcal{M}^{\#}_{T, s}$ (for a suitable choice of $s$) could be dominated by a maximal operator, and the exact type of the maximal operator is dictated by the assumptions on the weighted kernels, and this allows us to conclude appropriate end-point boundedness for $\mathcal{M}^{\#}_{T, s}$.
-Let us remark here that we also make a crucial use of a mean-value inequality associated with the sub-Riemannian structure of the Grushin metric, see the discussion leading to the formulation of Lemma \ref{lem:general-grushin-Mean-value}.
+In our proof, we also suitably make use of a mean-value inequality associated with the sub-Riemannian structure of the Grushin metric.
+It is an elementary property satisfied by most reasonable sub-Riemannian metrics, but for the convenience of readers, we explain it in Section \ref{sec:prelim} in our context (see the discussion leading to the formulation of Lemma \ref{lem:general-grushin-Mean-value}).